rfrferreira/capybara-learning/README.md

 I [installed Bundler](http://bundler.io/) to help me with gems management.

 After all this stuff, I just need to go to [RubyGems](https://rubygems.org/) and look for the most suitable gems for my project needs.

+## Notes

+My project structure is designed in a way that makes it easy to manipulate and to maintain.

+In functional test environment, you're always challenged with changes.
+An element that has is name or class changed or simply an element that doesn't exists anymore.
+Even one small change can break all your tests.

+### My structure explained...fast way

+#### hooks files (.rb):
+Some routines, variables, etc that are store here so I can use it everywhere;
+#### page_objects files (.rb):
+Exactly what it means, here I store everything (or almost) that belongs to webpages that I work on and test;
+#### specifications files (.feature):
+Here you can be a writer and create your Cucumber stories, here is where your test behavior it's defined;
+#### step_definitions (.rb):
+To connect your Cucumber stories you need to write real code (hip hip hurray!).
+Each sentence of a Cucumber story is a step, that why we call it step_definitions;